RealNikolai/Cell-Bot/README.md

-# Cell-Bot
+# super-super-heroku-bot
-Bot made for Notorius Cellcraft
+Bot using heroku, 24/7!